Loading β

 layerOrDepth | Id.Layer or String or Real | The layer ID, layer name, or depth to create instances on |

-[xscale] | Real | The horizontal scale transformation [Default: State.XScale if set, or 1] |
+[xScale] | Real | The horizontal scale transformation applied to instance position and scale [Default: State.XScale if set, or 1] |

-[yscale] | Real | The vertical scale transformation [Default: State.YScale if set, or 1] |
+[yScale] | Real | The vertical scale transformation applied to instance position and scale [Default: State.YScale if set, or 1] |

-[angle] | Real | The angle transformation [Default: State.Angle if set, or 0] |
+[angle] | Real | The angle transformation applied to instance position and rotation [Default: State.Angle if set, or 0] |

-// Loads instances from rmLevelPartBottom at the bottom-right corner of the room:
+// Loads instances from rmLevelPartBottom at the bottom-right corner of the room

 RoomLoader.LoadInstances(rmLevelPartBottom, room_width, room_height, depth, 1, 1);

-// Loads a layout of props to fill the size of the current room:
+// Loads a layout of props to fill the size of the current room

 var _room = rmProps;

-var _xscale = room_width / RoomLoader.DataGetWidth(_room);
+var _xScale = room_width / RoomLoader.DataGetWidth(_room);

-var _yscale = room_height / RoomLoader.DataGetHeight(_room);
+var _yScale = room_height / RoomLoader.DataGetHeight(_room);

-RoomLoader.LoadInstances(_room, 0, 0, depth, _xscale, _yscale);
+RoomLoader.LoadInstances(_room, 0, 0, depth, 0, 0, _xScale, _yScale);

-// Loads a random arrangement of collectibles randomly rotated at the center of the room:
+// Loads a random arrangement of collectibles randomly rotated at the center of the room

 var _room = choose(rmCollectibles01, rmCollectibles02, rmCollectibles03);